UP govt’s lack of appetite for meat leaves poor zoo animals starving

 The Kanpur zoo animals included an adult tiger, a lion and a lioness.
 According to the zoo officials, adult lions and tigers need upto 8-12 kgs of meat as a daily diet.
 Even cats and jackals needs about 2 kgs daily.
 The Kanpur zoo as a whole reportedly needs 150 kgs of meat supply every day, which is outsourced to a contractor who was unable it to supply on Wednesday, due to lack of availability.
 “The pregnant ones are being given chicken but they are not interested.
 Many of them have not touched food since morning,” he told HT.

 Of course, Kanpur zoo animals are likely to be just one example out of many facing a bizarre existential crisis amidst the meat politics.
-The government’s lack of foresight in accounting for zoo requirements is as appalling as it is unsurprising.
+The government’s lack of foresight in accounting for zoo requirements is appalling but unsurprising.